 For those interested, the photography equipment I have in use is as follows:

 My other passion is music.
-I play keyboards and flute, currently harmonising with my flute in our worship group.
-Back in and around 2000 I produced 5 CD's of meditational instrumental music composed and played by me and recorded in a studio my husband built for me in our home.
+I play keyboards and flute and often play in a worship group.
+Back in and around 2000 I produced 5 CD's of instrumental music for meditation, composed and played by me and recorded in a studio my husband built for me in our home.
 Some of the tracks are available to listen to HERE

 Added to this, it isn't something I even believe in celebrating!
 To me it has little relevance as a Christian, as I don't worship a baby and I get totally fed up with all the hyped up expectations surrounding this event, which are very far removed from anything of the original scenario (a particularly terrifying time for the original characters involved).
 It isn't even on the correct date!
 It's associated mainly with making as much money from those who will spend equally as much money in a space of time spanning from September (or even earlier) right through 'till the Boxing Day Sales start.
 Tinsel, Christmas lights, Christmas trees, and canned carols all accompany this activity in a sickening way, and that familiar pressure begins to establish itself deep down, no matter how much we try to ignore it.